 - Unsubsidized loans

 - Under an unsubsidized loan, interest begins accruing as soon as the loan is disbursed into your student account.
-Payments on the loan (and interest) are deferred while you are enrolled at least half time in a college.
+Payments on the loan (and interest) are deferred while you are enrolled at least half time in a college/university.
 However, during this time, interest is still accruing and is being added to the principal balance of the loan.
 You have the option to pay the interest as it accrues.